 And we further point out that the Lord Jesus Christ, in his Sermon on the Mount (Matthew 5-7) and in other places, did not cancel the moral law.
 No, how foolish and how eternally damning it is to think that our Lord would teach that we shouldn’t keep the moral law of God!
-Rather than doing away with these laws Christ interpreted them in the most intense, most comprehensive way—applying them not only to our outward actions but to innermost thoughts.
+Rather than doing away with these laws Christ interpreted them in the most intense, most comprehensive way—applying them not only to our outward actions but to our innermost thoughts.

-“Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire” (Matthew 5:21-22).
+- “Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire” (Matthew 5.21-22).

-“Ye have heard that it was said by them of old time, Thou shalt not commit adultery: But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matthew 5:27-28).
+- “Ye have heard that it was said by them of old time, Thou shalt not commit adultery: But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matthew 5.27-28).

 - “Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
-But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven…” (Matthew 5:43-44).
+But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven…” (Matthew 5.43-44).

-Seeing that all these things are is true, what does this say about your own conversion, if you refuse to study in order to obey the moral law as a Christian?
+Seeing that all these things are true, what does this say about your own conversion, if you refuse to study in order to obey the moral law as a Christian?

-We also know that “There is none righteous, no, not one” (Romans 3:10), and that therefore salvation can never be earned by fallen, totally depraved sinners of mankind.
-Salvation can never come “by works of righteousness which we have done”, but it comes by God’s “great mercy” (Titus 3:5; see also Romans 4:4-5).
+We also know that “There is none righteous, no, not one” (Romans 3.10), and that therefore salvation can never be earned by fallen, totally depraved sinners of mankind.
+Salvation can never come “by works of righteousness which we have done,” but it comes by God’s “great mercy” (Titus 3.5; see also Romans 4.4-5).

-“O that my ways were directed to keep thy statutes…Open thou mine eyes, that I may behold wondrous things out of thy law…Give me understanding, and I shall keep thy law; yea, I shall observe it with my whole heart…Quicken me after thy lovingkindness; so shall I keep the testimony of thy mouth…O how love I thy law! it is my meditation all the day…I hate vain thoughts: but thy law do I love…Thy word is very pure: therefore thy servant loveth it…My soul hath kept thy testimonies; and I love them exceedingly” (Psalms 119:5,18,34,88,97,113,140,167).
+“O that my ways were directed to keep thy statutes…Open thou mine eyes, that I may behold wondrous things out of thy law…Give me understanding, and I shall keep thy law; yea, I shall observe it with my whole heart…Quicken me after thy lovingkindness; so shall I keep the testimony of thy mouth…O how love I thy law! it is my meditation all the day…I hate vain thoughts: but thy law do I love…Thy word is very pure: therefore thy servant loveth it…My soul hath kept thy testimonies; and I love them exceedingly” (Psalms 119.5,18,34,88,97,113,140,167).